SwiftedMind/Puddles/README.md

 ## The Puddles Architecture

 Puddles separates your project into 4 distinct layers.
-The **Core** defines the app's business logic, the **Providers** distribute a stable API to that logic in the SwiftUI environment, the **Components** define a set of generic, reusable views and the **Modules** glue everything together to present the actual screens of the app.
+The **Core** defines the app's business logic, the **Providers** distribute a stable API to that logic through the SwiftUI environment, the **Components** define a set of generic, reusable views and the **Modules** glue everything together to form and present the actual screens of the app.

 ### ♦︎ The Core